Iamgold (IAG)

 Renaud Adams, President and Chief Executive Officer

 Renaud Adams has over 30 years of global mining experience in senior executive positions and operations.
-He served as President and Chief Executive Officer of New Gold Inc. from 2018 to 2022, where he led the strategic repositioning of the company.
-Prior to New Gold, Mr. Adams was President and Chief Executive Officer of Richmont Inc. from 2014 until the company was sold to Alamos Gold in November 2017.
-He was also the Chief Operating Officer at Primero Mining Corporation from 2011 to 2014.
-Before that, he was General Manager of IAMGOLD's Rosebel mine in Suriname and later Senior Vice President, Americas Operations.
+He served as President and Chief Executive Officer of New Gold Inc. from 2018 to 2022, where he was responsible for the strategic repositioning of the company.
+Prior to that, Mr. Adams was President and Chief Executive Officer of Richmont Inc. from 2014 until its acquisition by Alamos Gold in November 2017.
+He also held the role of Chief Operating Officer at Primero Mining Corporation from 2011 to 2014 and was previously General Manager of IAMGOLD's Rosebel mine before becoming Senior Vice President, Americas Operations.

 Maarten Theunissen, Chief Financial Officer

-Maarten Theunissen has over 15 years of progressive experience in the mining industry, including serving as Vice President, Finance of IAMGOLD.
-Before joining IAMGOLD, Mr. Theunissen was the Chief Financial Officer for a Canadian junior gold producer and Senior Vice President Finance of one of the world's largest uranium producers.
-He is a Chartered Accountant (designated in both South Africa and Canada) and began his career with KPMG, where he was a manager in their mining group.
+Maarten Theunissen possesses over 15 years of progressive experience within the mining industry.
+He served as Interim Chief Financial Officer and Vice President, Finance for IAMGOLD prior to his permanent appointment as CFO.
+Before joining IAMGOLD, Mr. Theunissen was the Chief Financial Officer for a Canadian junior gold producer and Senior Vice President of Finance for one of the world's largest uranium producers.
+He is a Chartered Accountant, designated in both South Africa and Canada, and commenced his career with KPMG in their mining group.

 Bruno Lemelin, Chief Operating Officer